gramineproject/graphene/Documentation/pal/host-abi.rst

-cryptographically-strong random bits, flush portions of instruction caches, increment and decrement the reference counts on objects shared between threads, to coordinate threads with the security monitor during process serialization, and to obtain an attestation quote.
+cryptographically-strong random bits, flush portions of instruction caches, increment and decrement the reference counts on objects shared between threads, to coordinate threads with the security monitor during process serialization, and to obtain an attestation report and quote.

 .. doxygenfunction:: DkSystemTimeQuery
    :project: pal